 In cases where the Committee is unclear about how to decide, the ccNSO Council and the appropriate Regional Liaison will be asked for guidance.

-If the Committee finds that the funded traveller did not fufil the condition placed upon them (see heading "Conditions"), any next application from the candidate can be turned down based on that.
+If the Committee finds that the funded traveller did not fulfill the condition placed upon them (see heading "Conditions"), any next application from the candidate can be turned down based on that.

-There will be a possibility for the applicant to appeal directly to the ccNSO Council, if they don't agree with the decision of the Committee.

-In case of appealing, a letter shall be sent to the Chair of the Council, who will then present it to the Council for discussion.

-Council members of the travel committee will be able to provide input regarding the appeal, but shall not take part of the decision process.

 Conditions